fumitoh/modelx/doc/source/reference/importing_data.rst

 and saved as binary files in the model folder.

-If data source files or objects are modified after the creation of Space and Cells, before the model is written to the files, the data sources are saved reflecting the changes.
+If data source files or objects are modified after the creation of Space and Cells before the model is written to the files, the data sources are saved reflecting the changes.

-See "saving_models.rst" section for more details.
+See :doc:`saving_models` section for more details.